 Accredited prior learning (APL) is a process undertaken by the University in order to assess and, as appropriate, recognise prior experiential learning or prior certificated learning for academic purposes.
-For further information see the corresponding Advanced Entry section of the University of Leeds Taught Admissions Policy.
+For further information see the Advanced entry section of the University of Leeds Taught Admissions Policy.

 Application routes and deadlines

 The following full-time undergraduate applications must be made through the online Universities and Colleges Admissions Service (UCAS).

 - Dental Surgery MChD/BChD, Oral Science BSc by 15 October 2021

 - Dental Hygiene and Dental Therapy BSc by 26 January 2022